andrewkern/pdf2pdf/README.md

 This software performs the magical pdf-to-pdf conversion popular in academic journal submission sites.

 New speedup in version 2.
 Still runs in O(1) time, but now ~15% faster!
-Version 2 now requires you compile the C++ code sleep.c thusly:
+Version 2 now requires you compile the C++ code fast.c thusly:

 `g++ fast.c -o fastpdf`.